Balanus nubilus

 Balanus nubilus, commonly called the giant acorn barnacle, is the world's largest barnacle, reaching a diameter of 15 cm and a height of up to 30 cm, and containing the largest known muscle fibres.

+Classification

+Balanus nubilus was named by Charles Darwin, who described its appearance and noted its habitat.
+He wrote that the barnacles were found on rotting wood and were associated with Balanus glandula.
+Darwin said the barnacles were "very distinct" but thought that the species allied with Balanus balanus more closely "than to any other species", and also allied with B. cariosus.

+Ecology

 Balanus nubilus is a northeast Pacific species that ranges from southern Alaska to Baja California.
 It is frequently found growing on rocks, pier pilings and hard-shelled animals at depths of up to 90 m.
 Like other acorn barnacles, B. nubilus is a filter feeder; it, in turn, is sometimes eaten by sea otters, sea stars, crabs and the Native Americans of the Pacific Northwest.
 Abandoned shells of B. nubilus are used by the crab Glebocarcinus oregonensis for shelter.